codemarsyu/codemarsyu.github.io/index.md

 ### Introduction

-I am a PhD student of the department of Computer Science and Engineering at the University of Texas at Arlington.
+I am a PhD student of the department of Computer Science and Engineering at the [University of Texas at Arlington](http://www.uta.edu/uta/).
 I am currently working on data mining, machine learning, computer vision and their applications, under the supervision of Dr. [Junzhou Huang](http://ranger.uta.edu/~huang/).

 Previously, I was a Research Associate at
-Group, School of Electrical and Electronic Engineering, Nanyang Technological University, Singapore.
-I worked on domain adaptation for computer vision, and also a collaborative project with Rolls-Royce.
-Before joining NTU, I received my B.Eng. in the [Department of Civial Aviation Engineering](http://hangkong.nwpu.edu.cn/home/Department/dptshow/DepartmentofCivilAviationEngineering.htm), the [Northwestern Polytechnical University](http://www.nwpu.edu.cn/) (NWPU),
+Group, School of Electrical and Electronic Engineering, [Nanyang Technological University](http://www.ntu.edu.sg/Pages/home.aspx), Singapore.
+I worked on GPS-free Collaborative Urban Positioning System.
+Before joining NTU, I received my M.Sci. in the Department of Electrical Eingineering and Computer Science, Syracuse University, advised by [Dr. Pramod Varshney](http://ecs.syr.edu/research/sensorfusionlab/people/varshney/), and B.Eng. in the Department of Civial Aviation Engineering, the [Northwestern Polytechnical University](http://hangkong.nwpu.edu.cn/home/Department/dptshow/DepartmentofCivilAviationEngineering.html) (NWPU),

 ### Publication